 1965 - The first massacre of civilians by the army is reported in the eastern region of the country.

 1966 - The army launches a major campaign against guerrillas operating in the countryside, forcing them to retreat to Guatemala City.
-Reorganisation and an uneasy consolidation of the guerrillas follows.
-Their subsequent kidnapping and assassination campaign claims many leading figures, including, in 1968, US ambassador John Gordon Mein.
-The German ambassador, Karl von Spreti, is kidnapped and murdered in 1970.
+The guerrillas reorganise and consolidate then begin a campaign of high-profile kidnappings and assassinations.
+United States ambassador John Gordon Mein is assassinated in 1968.
+German ambassador Karl von Spreti is kidnapped and murdered in 1970.

 Many guerrillas flee the country, some to Cuba to receive military training and support from Fidel Castro's communist regime.

 1974 - Ríos Montt stands as a presidential candidate for a coalition that includes the Christian Democratic Party.
-He wins the majority of votes but the results are not officially recognised, with the military's preferred candidate taking the presidency in an election widely believed to be fraudulent.
+He wins the majority of votes but the results are not officially recognised.
+The military's preferred candidate takes the presidency in an election widely believed to be fraudulent.
 During the election campaign one of Ríos Montt's brothers, Julio, is murdered, presumably at the hands of the political opposition.

-Ríos Montt, meanwhile, returns to Guatemala.
-He retires from active military service and begins to work as a religion teacher and evangelical minister for the Church of the Complete Word.
+1977 - Ríos Montt returns to Guatemala.
+He retires from active military service and begins to work as a religion teacher and evangelical minister for the Church of the Word.

 1978 - Military strongman General Fernando Romeo Lucas García becomes president on 7 July.
-His period in office will be marked by an escalation of the civil war violence, especially between the months of October 1981 and March 1982.
+His period in office is marked by an escalation of the civil war violence, especially between the months of October 1981 and March 1982.

-1981 - The guerrillas widen their campaign across the country, occupying municipal capitals, sabotaging installations, blocking roads and conducting executions.
-Activity in the capital also intensifies, with police stations coming under attack and sabotage becoming widespread.
+1981 - The guerrillas widen their campaign.
+They occupy municipal capitals, attack installations, block roads and conduct executions.
+Police stations in the capital are attacked.
+Sabotage becomes widespread.